masumi-network/kodosumi/docs/deploy.md

     ray start --head

-In the previous examples you did run `koco start` which launches the kodosumi _spooler_ daemon ***PLUS*** the kodosumi admin _panel_ web app and API.
+In the previous examples you did run `koco start` which launches the Kodosumi _spooler_ daemon ***PLUS*** the Kodosumi admin _panel_ web app and API.
 In the current example we start the spooler and the panel seperately.
 We start with the spooler

     koco spool